Indoor Begonias : cultivation and care

 Decorative-Leaf Begonias: A Graphic and Sophisticated Touch

-With their vibrant colours and unique patterns, decorative-leaf begonias like Begonia rex or Begonia maculata blend perfectly with modern, bohemian or contemporary interiors.
+Thanks to their vibrant colours and unique patterns, decorative-leaf begonias, such as Begonia rex or Begonia maculata, blend perfectly with modern, bohemian, or contemporary interiors.

-• Modern or minimalist style: These begonias add contrast and texture, especially in clean spaces dominated by neutral tones (white, grey, beige).
+- Modern or minimalist style: These begonias add a touch of contrast and texture, especially in clean spaces dominated by neutral tones (white, grey, beige).
 The Begonia maculata, with its white spots on a green background, is particularly effective for adding character.

-• Vintage or retro style: Pair them with antique furniture or brass/copper accessories for a cosy atmosphere.
+- Vintage or retro style: Pair them with antique furniture or accessories in brass or copper for a warm ambiance.
 The Begonia Rex ‘Escargot’, with its hypnotic spirals, complements this type of décor beautifully.

-• Urban jungle style: In a plant-filled room, a Begonia rex ‘Red Heart’ or ‘Dark Mambo’ becomes a centrepiece thanks to its deep hues and lush appearance.
+- Urban jungle style: In a room filled with plants, a Begonia rex ‘Red Heart’ or ‘Dark Mambo’ becomes a centrepiece thanks to its deep hues and lush appearance.

-• Natural terracotta pots: Perfect for a bohemian or jungle-inspired interior, as the material enhances the foliage’s complex nuances.
+- Natural terracotta pots: Perfect for a bohemian or jungle interior, as the material enhances the complex nuances of the foliage.

-• Open terrarium: Rhizomatous or compact begonias like Begonia Rex ‘Dew Drop’ are ideal for compositions with mosses and other small plants, creating a mini tropical forest.
+- Open terrarium: Rhizomatous or compact begonias like the Begonia Rex ‘Dew Drop’ are ideal for compositions with mosses and other small plants, creating a mini tropical forest.

 Begonia maculata